HauntedBees/Sonic.Site/README.md

-# sonic - a relational database visualization
+# Sonic.Site

 ## wut
+The frontend for sonic - a relational database visualization.
+Check out the [backend](https://github.com/HauntedBees/Sonic.API/), too!

 A web app that displays relationships between entities and data points about those entities - for example, if A is a parent of B and C, and C has some data, you will see C's data point on B's page as a related entity, on A's page as a child entity, and so on.
 Admin users can add entities, link them, add data points, and assign categories to both the entities and data points.
 Users can search for entities, browse entities and data points by name and category, and view graphs showing the relationships between entities.